NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Lunging Stance.md

 * * *

 Your body coiled to strike, you can lash out at distant enemies.
-While you are in this stance, you can use [[Actions/Reactive Strike|Reactive Strike]] against a creature that is outside your reach but within the reach you would have with a [[Feats/Lunge|Lunge]].
+While you are in this stance, you can use [[Actions/Reactive Strike|Reactive Strike]] against a creature that is outside your reach but within the reach you would have with a [[Lunge|Lunge]].
 If you do, you increase your range with the Strike by 5 feet.

 *Source: Pathfinder Player Core*
 *ORC*